-In 2024, we contracted for Future of Life Foundation to write 24-page review on a biodiversity grant that they were considering.
+In 2024, we were commissioned by the Future of Life Foundation to write 24-page review on a biodiversity grant that they were considering.
 Additionally, we have been actively publishing articles, hosting workshops, giving talks, and attending conferences to promote our approach.
-We will update material later on this website.

-As part of the EcoResilience Initiative, we are starting with every intervention we can think of, narrowing down the list to the most promising interventions before conducting shallow dives on each.
+Starting with a broad funnel of every intervention we can think of, we will narrow down the most promising interventions before conducting shallow dives on each.
 Afterwards, we will identify actors applying these interventions and apply the formula for ecosystem resilience, biodiversity, and longtermism to each project.
-In the future, we hope to provide well-founded donation recommendations to altruists who share these values.
+We hope to provide well-founded donation recommendations to altruists who share these values.

 There are endless reasons to value nature.
 However, to effectively rank the interventions in conservation, we need to simplify our approach and utilize measurable proxies.
 We believe that the following three properties are essential for the EcoResilience Initiative and capture the core objectives of nature conservation.